-- Great pressure is put on sparring: you will practise with a real opponent right from the start of your training.
-Same goes to technical classes: you will practice new techniques and combinations with a sparring partner, not on your own, most of the time.
+- Great pressure is put on sparring: you will practice with a real opponent right from the start of your training.
+The same goes for technical classes: you will practice new techniques and combinations with a sparring partner, not on your own, most of the time.

 That's the best way to emulate a real fight and learn useful fighting skills.

 - Muay Thai provides you with an arsenal of short and long-range weapons.
 Which makes it possible to effectively attack and defend yourself at any distance.

 You can keep an aggressor away with push kicks or you can keep him in a tight clinch and control the situation with elbow and knee strikes.

 - Elbow strikes which allow you to protect your face and to deliver powerful blows to your opponent's head at the same time.